pkpio/blog.pkp.io/_posts/2017-05-13-cracking-that-coding-interview.md

 Credits
 ----
 You have reached the end of our pep talk.
 I would like to thank all my friends and family, who supported me during this arduous process - for keeping me motivated, expressing your belief in me more than I did myself, and last but not least, helping me draft and proof-read those "Letters of Motivation" - writing these was definitely the most unpleasent part.
 In particular, Sabareesh, Sampath, Uday, and Sanath, couldn't have done this without you!

+If you made it this far without skimming over, you must be serious! - that's a great sign, keep it going!
+Good luck {% icon fa-thumbs-o-up %}